ramonhagenaars/nptyping/USERDOCS.md

 ```

 ### DTypes
-The first argument of `NDArray` can be `typing.Any` or any of the following dtypes:
+The second argument of `NDArray` can be `typing.Any` or any of the following dtypes:
 ```python
 >>> from nptyping.typing_ import dtypes
 >>> for _, dtype_name in dtypes: